-- Intend to major in one of the following fields: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Environmental Studies (BSc only, with an interest in one of the following concentrations: Earth System Science, Marine and Freshwater Ecology or Wildlife and Conservation Biology), Health Sciences, Mathematics, Physics or Psychology.
+- Intend to major in one of the following: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Environmental Studies (BSc only, with an interest in one of the following concentrations: Earth System Science, Marine and Freshwater Ecology or Wildlife and Conservation Biology), Health Sciences, Mathematics, Physics or Psychology.

-- You may either complete the application online or complete and mail the PDF application by January 15.
-Please attach a brief statement (250-300 words) explaining your past experiences/accomplishments in the sciences and your personal interest in becoming a scientist.
+- You should complete the STEM application online by January 15*.
+Please attach a brief statement (300-350 words) explaining your past experiences/accomplishments in the sciences and your personal interest in becoming a scientist.

 - Complete and submit your application for admission by the Regular Decision deadline date of January 15.
 This includes the Common Application, official high school transcript, and counselor/teacher recommendations.
 A letter of recommendation from a science teacher is strongly encouraged.
 You may also submit your standardized test scores (optional).